danyaberezun/KEEPs/README.md

 Inference of the type parameters is highly related to the GADT inference.
 We have to infer all the bounds for the type parameters of the cast type based on the information that the value is both of original type and cast type with all arguments as `*`.
-As the algorithm has to replace the star projections with temporal type variables (to manage constraints like $B :> * :> A$), it is also inferring the bounds for such variables.
+As the algorithm has to replace the star projections with temporary type variables (to manage constraints like $B :> * :> A$), it is also inferring the bounds for such variables.
 The next step would be to encode the type parameters to satisfy inferred bounds.